Employment contracts: Can your employer change yours?

-If the contract of employment contains a clause stating that the employer is entitled to vary any of the terms of the contract itself, then such a clause may well be invalid because it is so ‘wide’ that it is in effect an unfair term.
+However, a clause stating that the employer is entitled to vary any of the terms of the contract may well be invalid.
+That’s because it is so ‘wide’ that it is unreasonable and in effect an unfair term.

 By and large, basic salary is not something which the employer can decrease without very good reason.
-Or, more accurately, it is not something which they are legally entitled to do (although niceties such as legal rights and obligations don’t always bother some employers, unfortunately).
+Or, more accurately, it is not something which they are legally entitled to do.

 Discretionary bonuses can be changed with impunity but contractual commission schemes and contractual bonus structures are normally legally protected.

 Where your employer has tried to alter your bonus structure or commission scheme, if you can produce the statistics/evidence to show that you are in real terms being asked to take a pay cut, then you have the basis of a potential claim for constructive unfair dismissal.